click-contrib/sphinx-click/docs/examples/commandcollections.rst

-.. _example_commandcollections:

-Documentating |CommandCollection|
+Documenting |CommandCollection|
 =================================

-The client in the file ``examples/commandcollections/cli.py`` using a
-|CommandCollection| such as
+Consider the following sample application, using |CommandCollection|_:

 .. literalinclude:: ../../examples/commandcollections/cli.py

-The automatic documentation using *sphinx-click* gives for the following directive:
+This can be documented using *sphinx-click* like so:

 .. code-block:: rst